-SOURCE ACTIVITY IMPACTS REQUIRING FUNCTIONAL ROLES AND RESPONSIBILITIES MONITORING AND REPORTING FREQUENCY MONITORING REQUIREMENTS FOR (FOR THE EXECUTION OF THE MONITORING AND TIME PERIODS FOR IMPLEMENTING PROGRAMMES MONITORING PROGRAMMES) IMPACT MANAGEMENT ACTIONS species that germinated Preparation of the drilling site must avoid Impact of the natura on site. damage to the vegetation as far as is possible. vegetation of the footprin The size of the drilling sites must be restricted during decommissioning Herbicide application to a practical minimum and must be approved phase equipment. by the landowner and ECO.
-Once decided, the boundary of the site must be demarcated with Loss of habitat within the a temporary fence. footprint An invasive plant species management plan (Appendix J) must be implemented at the site to ensure the management and control of all species regarded as Category 1a and 1b invasive species in terms of NEM:BA (National Environmental Management: Biodiversity Act 10 of 2004 and regulations applicable thereto).
+SOURCE ACTIVITY IMPACTS REQUIRING MONITORING PROGRAMMES FUNCTIONAL REQUIREMENTS FOR MONITORING ROLES AND RESPONSIBILITIES (FOR THE EXECUTION OF THE MONITORING PROGRAMMES) MONITORING AND REPORTING FREQUENCY AND TIME PERIODS FOR IMPLEMENTING IMPACT MANAGEMENT ACTIONS Impact of the natural vegetation of the footprint during decommissioning phase Loss of habitat within the footprint species that germinated on site.
+Herbicide application equipment.
+Preparation of the drilling site must avoid damage to the vegetation as far as is possible.
+The size of the drilling sites must be restricted to a practical minimum and must be approved by the landowner and ECO.
+Once decided, the boundary of the site must be demarcated with a temporary fence.
+An invasive plant species management plan (Appendix J) must be implemented at the site to ensure the management and control of all species regarded as Category 1a and 1b invasive species in terms of NEM:BA (National Environmental Management: Biodiversity Act 10 of 2004 and regulations applicable thereto).
 Weed/alien clearing must be done on an ongoing basis throughout the life of the prospecting activities.
 All stockpiles (topsoil) must be kept free of invasive plant species.
 Management must take responsibility to control declared invader or exotic species on the rehabilitated areas.
-The following control methods can be used: The plants can be uprooted, felled or cut off and can be destroved completely.
-The plants can be treated chemically by a registered pest control officer (PCO) through the use of an herbicide recommended for use by the PCO in accordance with the directions for the use of such an herbicide Planning and surface Fauna: Toolbox talks to educate Role [.]
-Applicable throughout planning and surface sampling phase employees how to handle Site Manager to ensure day-to-day compliance sampling phase -, and operational phases Potential impact on fauna (tame strict) with in the fauna that enter the work with the guidelines as stipulated in the EMPR (Terrestrial) Within the fauna that enter the work with the guidelines as stipulated in the EMPR.
-Daily compliance monitoring by site. (terrestrial) within the fauna that enter the work areas. with the guidelines as stipulated in the EMPR.
-Compliance to be monitored by the independent Environmental Control Officer Daily compliance monitoring by site management
+The following control methods can be used: The plants can be uprooted, felled or cut off and can be destroyed completely.
+The plants can be treated chemically by a registered pest control officer (PCO) through the use of an herbicide recommended for use by the PCO in accordance with the directions for the use of such an herbicide.
+Planning and surface sampling phase Fauna: Potential impact on fauna (terrestrial) within the footprint area.
+Toolbox talks to educate employees how to handle fauna that enter the work areas.
+Role: Site Manager to ensure day-to-day compliance with the guidelines as stipulated in the EMPR.
+Compliance to be monitored by the independent Environmental Control Officer during the annual environmental audit.
+Applicable throughout planning and surface sampling phase -, and operational phases.
+Daily compliance monitoring by site management.